tundish/blue_monday_78/ray_19780116_retires/admin.rst

     No-one replaces the stationery here you know.
 I had to bring in a load of rubber bands this morning from home.

     The only thing we've got left here is pens.
-Ironically no one seems to steal those.
+Shamefully no one seems to want to steal those.

 Ray says goodbye
 ----------------